Lokomat Treadmill Training

 Initial study results showed that training with Lokomat increased patients' fitness compared with standard stretching.
 The degree of fitness was measured by the patients' percentage of body fat and the peak oxygen uptake by the body during aerobic activity, which is a measure of physical fitness.
 But so far, researchers have found no improvement in patients' speed of walking.

 "This technology takes gait-training to the next level, but we wanted to determine the exact benefit to patients.
-We found that Lokomat training improves patients' overall fitness considerably, but doesn't necessarily affect their ability to walk any faster," says Peter H. Gorman, M.D., associate professor of neurology at the University of Maryland School of Medicine, chief of the division of rehabilitation medicine and director of the spinal cord injury program at University of Maryland Rehabilitation & Orthopaedics Institute, formerly Kernan Hospital.
+We found that Lokomat training improves patients' overall fitness considerably, but doesn't necessarily affect their ability to walk any faster," says Peter H. Gorman, M.D., associate professor of neurology at the University of Maryland School of Medicine, chief of the division of rehabilitation medicine and director of the spinal cord injury program at University of Maryland Rehabilitation & Orthopaedics Institute.
 Dr. Gorman is also co-director of the Rehabilitation Research Center at the Institute.